nMark007/ProbSolutions/README.md

 # ProbSolutions
-This is a repository to solve challenging problems that I came across
+This is a repository to solve challenging problems that I come across